Help with childcare costs

-Find out more about help with childcare costs and what is best for your family through HMRC's new and easy to use website.
+Find out more about additional help with childcare costs and what is best for your family through the easy to use website: Childcare Choices.

-The government has rolled out the new Tax Free Childcare scheme.
-Working families can make savings on childcare costs.
+The government has rolled out the Tax Free Childcare scheme.
+Working families can make savings on childcare costs they must pay for.

 Families who claim Working Tax Credits could receive additional help with their childcare costs.
 This could be for up to:

 - £122.50 per week for 1 child or

 - £210 per week for 2 or more children.

 Parents with low incomes could get help with your childcare costs if you are on Universal Credit.
 From 28th June 2023 this could mean:

 - claiming back up 85% of childcare costs for children under 17 years